MICLab-Unicamp/BTRSeg/README.md

 The notebooks will download the data automatically from a Figshare private link to the data folder.
 Note that this data should not be distributed without first submitting a data request in the original source: https://www.med.upenn.edu/cbica/brats2020/

+# DLPT
+Note that the src code imports from a library named "DLPT".
+This is my personnal generic Deep Learning code package.
+It is installed automatically in the Colab and Docker enviroments.
+If you want to take a look a its code, a tar file with the code is in the dlpt_installer folder.

 # Usage with Google Colab

 Google provides a remote computing free service called Google Colaboratory.
 Although there are time limits for using a GPU,